amandacndido/CroctChallenge/Product-Challenge_Croct.md

 >
 > And I insert not valid information
 >
-> Then I should see a notification saying _"E-mail not found.
-Check your informations and insert again"
+> Then I should see a notification saying _"E-mail or username not found.
+Check your informations and insert it again"

 **Scenario: Changing to a new password with two-step verification activated (e-mail)
 > Given that I activated the *two-step verification* option in my account
 >
-> And I click the "Forgot password?" button
+> And I click the button "Forgot password?"
 >
+> When I see a section saying: "Insert your phone number or e-mail in order to receive a code"
+>
 > And I insert a valid e-mail
 >
-> Then I should see a "Insert the code sent to your e-mail" notification before change the password
+> Then I should see a notification saying "Insert the code sent to your e-mail" before change the password